-As wedding season approaches, many wedding guests are having to make the difficult call over whether or not to carry forward with their plans to attend the celebration of their loved ones getting married.
-Given the current state of affairs, including some jurisdictions banning events of more than 250 people, some couples have no choice but to postpone or cancel.
+Many wedding guests are having to make the difficult call over whether or not to carry forward with their plans to attend the celebration of their loved ones getting married.
+Given the current state of affairs, including some jurisdictions banning events of varying guest counts, some couples have no choice but to postpone or cancel.
 But what about a wedding within your close-knit community?
 According to experts, it’s a tough call for anyone to make, whether or not you’re extremely close to the couple getting married.

 Decide today what you are going to do.

 In addition to making the play call now—even for a wedding several weeks out, it’s best to avoid asking the couple what they’re planning on doing.
-Chances are, if it’s a wedding occuring in the next two weeks, they are probably in the midst of making alternative arrangements with their vendors.
+They're probably already in the midst of making alternative arrangements with their vendors, if they haven't already.
 They may not, however, and may instead decide to carry forward with their wedding plans.

 Once you make a decision, stick by it.
 “This cannot be open-ended with the possibility of adding you back into the guest list a day or two beforehand, as a lot of preparation goes into food orders, rentals, seating assignments and other details for each guest,” says Kate Reavey, owner of Chicago Vintage Weddings, in Chicago, Illinois.
 “If you’re out, you’re out.”